reekKiE/CompleteSuicideManual-En/English/chapter_4.md

 As a result, she stayed in the psychiatric ward for four months and was finally discharged after undergoing physical and mental recuperation.

-### Check: the case
+### Check: this example

 It seemed that she had cut the arteries and central nerves in her hand.
 It was very painful to cut to this extent.
 Her idea that "pain will be nothing if you die" is very insightful.

-## Case Study 12: Akina Nakamori, a rare suicide attempter who cut the inside of her elbow
+## Case study 12: Akina Nakamori, a rare suicide attempter who cut the inside of her elbow

 ![Figure 4](img/4_4.png)